crazynds/Material-Maratona-de-Programacao/Algoritmos/Grafos/johnson-algorithm.md

     # Convert the new edges to a grahp
     nodes = convertEdgesArrayToDirectedSimpleGraph(newEdges,vertices)

-    # Compute dijkstra to get the ASAP
+    # Compute dijkstra to get the APSP
     bestPaths = [dijkstra(nodes,i) for i in range(vertices)]

     # Correct the values of the paths